frgossen/sudoku-image-generator/README.md

 They were simply not authentic enough and couldn't reach up to the newspaper experience.

 The "look and feel was not the same" and the puzzles were "too difficult", they said.
-So I went ahead with a scanned copy of their preferred format and built this second generator around it.
+So, I went ahead with a scanned copy of their preferred format and built this second generator around it.
 The result: a Sudoku puzzle generator that mimics the desired look to a degree that is indistinguishable from the original.

 ## Generate Your Own Sudoku Puzzles